-Egg donor screening is preformed on all women that are interested in becoming donors
+Egg donor screening is performed on all women that are interested in becoming donors

 Ideally, egg donors should be between the ages of 21-32 years; utilizing a donor who is less than 35 years old maximizes pregnancy rates and may help make preimplementation genetic testing less important.
 An older donor, however, is acceptable, provided the recipient couple is counseled appropriately regarding the cytogenetic risks and the effect of donor age on pregnancy rates.